shraddha213408/ReactReduxWithApiAi/README.md

 To check this project out, please clone it or download it in your computer and run Once in, the client key for api.ai needs to be configured in actions/index.js.
 Save and then in the command line.

-npm install & npm start
+1. npm install &
+2. npm install --save react-modal
+3. npm start

 The project will run on localhost:8080/chat to get the chat window.